cdransf/cd-11ty/src/posts/2018/panoply-announces-ad-targeting-for-podcasts.md

 ---
 date: '2018-08-02'
+title: 'Panoply announces ad targeting for podcasts'
+description: "The last thing we need is the ad industry co-opting podcasts to enable more invasive tracking.
+No, thanks."
 draft: false
-title: Panoply announces ad targeting for podcasts
 tags: ['privacy']
 ---